dcefram/blog/content/blog/installing-sublime-in-opensuse.md

 But a day or two ago, Sublime Text announced that they just released Sublime Text 3 out of Beta.
 I wanted to test it out in my OpenSUSE laptop since I paid for a Sublime Text license, and would wanted to encourage myself that I didn't just waste 70 dollars on a product that got outdated pretty quickly after VSCode came out.
-But alas, zypper does not have the latest and greated Sublime Text 3 :(
+But alas, zypper does not have the latest and greatest Sublime Text 3 :(

 So here are my notes on how to install Sublime Text 3, the manual way...
 Since sublime does release tarballs for Linux, we'll go ahead and use that.